parallelworks/weather-forecast-demo/containers/README.md

 # Containers for weather-forecast-demo

 These instructions are based on the [UFS SRW Users' Guide](https://ufs-srweather-app.readthedocs.io/en/ufs-v1.0.1/Docker.html).
 You will need Docker and at least 100GB of disk space.
+It takes about 5-10 mins to build the container depending on size of machine.

 ## Step 1: Download files